gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

        +-------+---------+----------+-----------+
        | 640   |    480  |   0.55   |  ~3000    |
        +-------+---------+----------+-----------+

 3. **Match with image database.** Possible choice: BOW, Exhaustive, Deep learning( `NetVLAD <https://www.di.ens.fr/willow/research/netvlad/>`_ ).
-Or **Match with map**. -> for fast implementation : choose colmap supported methods -> Exhaustive Matching.
+Or **Match with whole map/local map**.
+Exhaustive match will be too slow for our real time application, so we choost to use vocabulary tree method (~BOW).

 4. **solve pose** for the input image.
 PnP + RANSAC.
-Load sparse reconstruction results from txt/bin files.
-Find the corresponding 3d pints -> solve PnP with outlier rejection.
+With the upper matching result, find the corresponding 3d pints -> solve PnP with outlier rejection.
+The whole process is considerably fast.
+There are two main function in this process :

+* EstimateAbsolutePose : can be found in "src/estimators/pose.h", the main calculation part is to call the P3PEstimator/EPNPEstimator method with ransac.
+* RefineAbsolutePose : uses seres non linear optimization method to refine the camera pose.